 Bear in mind, however, that while exporting data into spreadsheets allows you to isolate and coordinate data in a more versatile format, time period comparisons may be less visually impactful than the dashboard or the PDF export

 Evaluating the Reverse Goal Path

 Exporting data to spreadsheets allows you to fully analyze the pages that led users to conversion.
 While looking at the final page before conversion can help to indicate what product or service pages were most likely to spur leads, these don’t tell the full story.
 Especially on larger sites, you want to look at the multiple steps users took to get to the point of submitting a lead.
-In addition, if a lead happens on a generic Contact Us page, that page obviously will show a high volume of submissions, so you want to look at the pages viewed right before viewing the contact page.
+If a lead happens on a generic Contact Us page, that page obviously will show a high volume of submissions.
+So you will want to look at the pages viewed right before viewing the contact page.

 Aggregating with non-Google Analytics Data

 When reporting for clients, you may sometimes want to include data that is not accessible within Google Analytics itself.
 For example, a lead generation site may track form submissions as conversions but won’t show which of those conversions resulted in actual business.